Leon Kalustian: Rediscovery

+Final years

-Florescu also reports that, in early 1983, Kalustian and Carandino, together with lawyer Mircea Traian Biju, were engaged in a conspiracy to foment revolt against communist leader Nicolae Ceaușescu.
+Florescu reports that, in early 1983, Kalustian and Carandino, together with lawyer Mircea Traian Biju, were engaged in a conspiracy to foment revolt against communist leader Nicolae Ceaușescu.
 Though noting that the Securitate was probably unaware of this activity, Florescu proposes that the Mossad was both aware and involved.
 In June of that year, thanks to the efforts of Păunescu and Dumitru Radu Popescu, the Romanian Writers' Union granted Kalustian an unofficial pension; his name later disappeared from the membership list.
 His wife died the following month, plunging him into grief; his apathy deepened after his brother died in 1985, and his desire to write steadily faded.
 A late contribution, praised by fellow author Gheorghe Tomozei for its "delicate ardor", was a review of the Romanian football team's performance at UEFA Euro 1984; another was his preface to a book of memoirs by the left-wing peasant activist Ion D. Isac, which was published by Editura Eminescu in 1987.
 It included Kalustian's personal recollection of electoral battles and anti-fascist alliances.